qumingxing/pxf/README.md

 ~/workspace/pxf/dev/configure_singlecluster.bash
 ```

-While PXF can run on either Java 8 or Java 11, please ensure that you are running Java 8 for hdfs etc. You can set your java version using `JAVA_HOME` like so:
+While PXF can run on either Java 8 or Java 11, please ensure that you are running Java 8 for hdfs etc. Please set your java version by seting your `JAVA_HOME` to the appropriate location.

+On a Mac, you can set your java version using `JAVA_HOME` like so:
 ```
 export JAVA_HOME=`/usr/libexec/java_home -v 1.8`
 ````